PHP-FPM Metrics

 Data should now have been sent to your Stack.

-If you don't see take a look at How to diagnose no data in Stack below for how to diagnose common issues.
+View My DataIf you don't see take a look at How to diagnose no data in Stack below for how to diagnose common issues.

 How to diagnose no data in Stack

-If you don't see data appearing in your Stack after following the steps, visit the Help Centre guide for steps to diagnose no data appearing in your Stack or Chat to support now.
+If you don't see data appearing in your stack after following this integration, take a look at the troubleshooting guide for steps to diagnose and resolve the problem or contact our support team and we'll be happy to assist.

 Telegraf PHP-FPM Overview